mattkae/Webpack101/README.md

 # Webpack 101
 This is a small presentation that I gave to my coworkers on what webpack is and how one might use it.
 The lessons are as follows:

-- Lesson 1: The simplest example
+- Lesson 1: Bundling
-- Lesson 2: Loaders
+- Lesson 2: Transpilers & Loaders
 - Lesson 3: Plugins
 - Lesson 4: CSS Importing
 - Lesson 5: React